htcondor/htmap/docs/source/api.rst

 pause, restart, or cancel the map, and finally retrieve the output once the map is done.

+The various methods that allow you to get and iterate over components will raise exceptions if something has gone wrong with your map:

+* :class:`htmap.exceptions.MapComponentError` if a component experienced an error while executing.
+* :class:`htmap.exceptions.MapComponentHeld` if a component was held by HTCondor, likely because an input file did not exist or the component used too much memory or disk.

 .. autoclass:: htmap.Map
    :members: